adnotam/cordova-plugin-spotify/README.md

 This plugin included all main functions of audio player for Spotify servise :smirk:

 ## Installation
-> To communicate with Spotify you need to register your application’s bundle id section in the [Developer Portal](http://developers.deezer.com/sdk/ios).
+> To communicate with Spotify you need to register your application’s id in the [Developer Portal](https://developer.spotify.com/).
 This value is used to authenticate your application against Spotify client.